What to know before covering the next mass shooting

 Covering mass shootings requires careful, measured reporting, both when it’s breaking news and in follow-up coverage.
 Here are some best practices to keep in mind:

-• Humanize the victims.
-There are plenty of good examples of this.
+There are plenty of good examples of stories where the victims were humanized.
 The Austin American-Statesman wrote about the 19 children and two teachers killed at Uvalde Elementary School.
 The Los Angeles Times also recently wrote about the one-year anniversary of the Lunar New Year mass shooting in Monterey, Calif. that killed 11 people.
 Remember to get the full story of who the victims were.
-And don’t forget about surviving victims, whether they were shot or if they just witnessed the incident.
+And don’t forget about surviving victims, whether they were shot or witnessed the incident.
 They have stories worth telling, too.
 The L.A.
 Times story highlights survivors and the victims and their families.

 • Remember to include some of the larger context outlined in this tip sheet, including the facts that deaths and injuries from mass shootings make up a very tiny percentage of overall gun deaths and injuries.
 It’s also important to localize those numbers to the state and local levels when relevant.